Neighbourhood Planning

 A public consultation took place between 1 November 2021 and 13 December 2021 on the pre-submission version of the Glenfield Neighbourhood Plan.

-Glenfield Parish Council has formally submitted the submission version of the Glenfield Neighbourhood Plan to Blaby District Council.
+In accordance with the Neighbourhood Planning Regulations 2012, Glenfield Parish Council (as qualifying body) submitted the Glenfield Neighbourhood Plan to Blaby District Council for Examination.

 Cosby Neighbourhood Area